 On the other hand, the rooster will tread to help him get balance.
 He will also grab the comb to further steady his balance.

 The Cloacal Kiss

-Once the male is in a good position, he will drop down his tail and then deliver a cloacal kiss.
+Once the male is in a good position, he drops his tail and delivers a cloacal kiss.
 Roosters do not have a penis.

 Instead, they have a bump called papilla, located inside the cloaca.
 It is this bump that delivers the sperm inside the reproductive system of the hen.

 The hen will extend her cloaca for the sperm to reach the waiting eggs.
-The sperm delivered will fertilize the day’s eggs, and some will collect in sperm pockets.
+The sperm delivered will fertilize the day’s eggs; some will collect in sperm pockets.

 It can then fertilize eggs for the next few days.
 Once the mating process is over, the rooster will walk away.
 On the other hand, the female will collect herself and carry on.